pmorissette/ffn/README.rst

 Since ffn has many dependencies, we strongly recommend installing the `Anaconda Scientific Python Distribution <https://store.continuum.io/cshop/anaconda/>`_.
 This distribution comes with many of the required packages pre-installed, including pip.
 Once Anaconda is installed, the above command should complete the installation.

-ffn should be compatible with Python 2.7.
+ffn should be compatible with Python 2.7 and Python 3.

 Documentation
 -------------